 About the Study

 The 8th Avenue South Multimodal Study is a partnership between the City of Berry Hill, Metro Nashville, and TDOT.
-Funding for the study were made available through the Nashville Area MPO.
+Funding for the study was made available through the Nashville Area MPO.

 Phase 1 of the study examined the portion of 8th Avenue South mostly within the City of Berry Hill from Wedgewood Avenue to Berry Road.
 Findings from Phase 1 are linked below.

-Phase 2 is currently underway and examines the area from the roundabout at Korean Veterans Boulevard to Wedgewood Avenue within Metro Nashville.
+Phase 2 is currently underway, and examines the area from the roundabout at Korean Veterans Boulevard to Wedgewood Avenue within Metro Nashville.
 The adjacent traffic flows to I-65 from Wedgewood Avenue are also under study.